foahchon/catalog/README.md

 ## Seeding the Database

-To seed the database with categories, you will need to type the following into a console window:
+To seed the database with categories, type the following into a console window:

 `python seed_categories.py`